kangzixiang/AuxToolClass/README.md

-# UsefulClass
+# AuxToolClass
   this repo share some useful tool class

+## usage
+-
+-
-## Pending..............
+## Other Pending..............